After 40 mobile games, David Reichelt hit gold with Color Switch

 David Reichelt has been through a hell of a lot in his life.
 He was both a music major and a theater major.
 He was a professional magician.
 He was a medic in the military and served in Iraq.
 He had to save lives, and was nearly blown up a couple of times in his vehicle.
 He tried his had at making films.
 He cleaned swimming pools.
 And he was a valet parking attendant.
 But one of the constants in his life was games.

 He grew up with computer games like Lode Runner, and he loved playing Nintendo games.
-At age 33, he started making games, while still parking cars. in 2013, he taught himself to make games using a creation tool dubbed Game Salad.
+At age 33, he started making games, while still parking cars. in 2013, he taught himself to make games using a creation tool dubbed Game Salad, and later switched to Build Box.
 In six months, he churned out 40 games.
 The most he ever made from those games was $40 a month.
 He was around $80,000 in debt.

 And the 41st was Color Switch, a very simple game where you had to match colors with a bouncing ball in order to progress.

 Now that game has been downloaded 200 million times.
 For the first two years, he worked with publisher Fortafy Games.
-But now the rights have reverted to Reichelt.
-He pulled the game off the app stores, and now he’s relaunching Color Switch with a whole new set of improvements.
+But now the licensing rights have reverted to Reichelt.
+After the licensing deal ended, Fortafy pulled the game off the app stores, and now he’s relaunching Color Switch with a whole new set of improvements.

 I spoke with Reichelt about his adventure and how he taught himself to be creative at game design.
 He’ll be speaking at our upcoming GamesBeat Summit 2018 event in Mill Valley on a panel about the future of creativity.
 I think it will be a fascinating session.